malkootkhan/MyImportantNotes/linuxKernelBook.md

 # QEMU RELATED STUFFS:

 Follow the following steps to run qemu
-"sudo qemu-system-arm -M virt -kernel "$zImage_path" -initrd ~/qemu/rootfs.cpio -append "root=/dev/ram rdinit=/sbin/init" -no-reboot -nographic"
+`sudo qemu-system-arm -M virt -kernel "$zImage_path" -initrd ~/qemu/rootfs.cpio -append "root=/dev/ram rdinit=/sbin/init" -no-reboot -nographic`
 > in the above command the machine is virtual .cpio is root filesystem required and currently located at that specific loc
 > The defconfig file for this is "vexpress_defconfig" located at "arch/arm/config/vexpress_defconfig" **GDB:** if we want to run gdb on kernel then run the following commands
-> "sudo qemu-system-arm -M virt -kernel "$zImage_path" -initrd ~/qemu/rootfs.cpio -s -S -append "console=ttyS0 nokaslr" -append "root=/dev/ram rdinit=/sbin/init" -nographic"
+> `sudo qemu-system-arm -M virt -kernel "$zImage_path" -initrd ~/qemu/rootfs.cpio -s -S -append "console=ttyS0 nokaslr" -append "root=/dev/ram rdinit=/sbin/init" -nographic`
 but the debug flag should be enabled as explained earlier

 ---

-running this gdb command in one terminal and in another terminal we have run "arm-linux-gnueabihf-gdb vmlinux" then "target remote :1234" and then some commands to boot in debug mode and explore
+running this gdb command in one terminal and in another terminal we have run `arm-linux-gnueabihf-gdb vmlinux` then `target remote :1234` and then some commands to boot in debug mode and explore
 - [gdb debugging guide](https://www.youtube.com/watch?v=bxKMW9wtAH0)
 - [qemu based gdb debugging guide](https://www.youtube.com/watch?v=FdNIiQxwJuk)
 - [qemu based debug](https://www.youtube.com/watch?v=2VcA5Wj7IvU)